-the findings showed that 30 mGy ionizing radiation stimulated the microorganism to form GNPs in a half time in comparison to other groups.
+Conclusion; The findings showed that 30 mGy X-rays stimulated the microorganism to form GNPs in a half time in comparison to other groups.